 Erfworld example: After Wanda gets the Arkenpliers and reveals its powers of 'decryption', Parson hopes that she can decrypt Bogroll, since he died in a Heroic Sacrifice.
 This hope is quickly squashed when Wanda points out that his remains "were rather thoroughly obliterated."

 The character Bush was killed near the end of Exploitation Now!
 She started off as a minor character but after Cerebus Syndrome set became one of the two protagonists.

 Guilded Age: The cultists' monster seems to be able to do this, since we see Rachel's player trying to get the Kingdoms of Arkerra tech support to restore her mysteriously deleted character.

 Homestuck appears to be fond of this, though because of how many ways there are to come back, it remains to be seen just who all is gone for good.
 The trolls used to die with alarming frequency, and both the kids' and trolls' guardians are all officially dead, with the exception of the post-scratch instance of Dad Egbert/Crocker.

 On the other hand, the fairly generous afterlife offered by the dream bubbles means that death is little more than a minor inconvenience.
 Though it still equates to putting them on a bus for all narrative purposes.
 It turns out, though, that dream bubbles can be destroyed.

-We can now add Tsukiko to the list — Redcloak just had her own wights kill her and eat her body, and no body means no resurrection.
+Redcloak just had her own wights kill Tsukiko and eat her body, and no body means no resurrection.

 Dave Kelly was very fond of this trope in his comics.
 In Purple Pussy he killed off Shelly Squirrel, and all the characters expected she'd come back since this was just a comic.
 She didn't.
 And in his other comic, Living In Grey Town, he had so many important characters killed off willy-nilly that he added in a counter for every time a character died.
 By the end there were only a handful left.